Strawberry & Thyme Cordial

-This Strawberry cordial recipe just screams the start of the warmer months here in Australia.
+This homemade Strawberry cordial recipe just screams the start of the warmer months here in Australia.
 Summer berries infused in sugar syrup.
 Does it get any better?
 Markets are stocked full of berries and this easy Strawberry & Thyme cordial makes the most of the season.

 Champagne being poured into a coupe glass with a little strawberry & Thyme Cordial